kellian-b/kubernetes/README.md

 	lxc config device set mycontainer eth0 ipv4.address 192.168.100.64
 	lxc start mycontainer

-Then when you type the following command, you should have the address you configured as output (even thought when you input <i>lxc list</i> or when you enter you container and type in <i>ip a</i> the ip address will not be the one you configured):
+Then when you type the following command, you should have the address you configured as output (even thought when you input <i>"lxc list"</i> or when you enter you container and type in <i>"ip a"</i> the ip address will not be the one you configured):

 	lxc config device get mycontainer eth0 ipv4.address